ix/pretty-ls/README.md

 pretty-ls (pls)
 ===============

-This project is an implementation of a "minimalist" `ls` in Rust.
+pretty-ls is a "minimalist" `ls` implementation written in Rust.
+It is often faster than GNU `ls`, while providing much more eye-pleasing output.

 ![pls in use](/meta/pls.png)